Podcast Listening Stats That Might Surprise You

 - Try a podcast app that fits your listening style.
 Our best podcasting apps guide covers the top options.

-- Smart Summaries — AI summaries for every podcast and episode, always evolving
+- Smart Summaries — AI summaries of every podcast and episode so you know what's coming before you hit play

-- Smart Topics — Key topics highlighted so you can jump to what matters
+- Smart Topics — key topics surfaced across your favourite shows so you can jump straight to what matters

-- Smart Playback — A queue that fills itself based on your listening habits
+- Smart Playback — your queue fills itself based on what you actually listen to

 Join the waitlist at podtastic.app to get early access.